OWASP Vulnerability Management Guide

 - d.
 I don’t know.

-- Are vulnerability scans required as a part of compliance for:
+- Are vulnerability scans required in compliance of:

 - a.
 PCI-DSS